 MSPs love to promote vCIO services.
 Remember how I said most of us sound the same?

-vCIO engagements differ from one provider to the next.
+vCIO engagements differ from one IT services provider to the next.
 Some MSPs deploy commissioned salespeople and account managers with lower-level technical skills and seniority.

 Some MSPs dispatch senior-level executives.
 This team is non-commissioned and has a variety of technical certifications.
 These factors have a direct bearing on what you should expect to pay.